Nakhon Pathom province: Health

 Nakhon Pathom's main hospital is Nakhon Pathom Hospital, operated by the Ministry of Public Health.

 Symbols

-The provincial seal shows Phra Pathom Chedi, at 127 meters the tallest pagoda in the world.
+The provincial seal shows Phra Pathommachedi.
 It is in the center of the city of Nakhon Pathom, and has been an important Buddhist center since the 6th century.
 The current building was created by King Mongkut in 1860.
 On the pagoda a royal crown is depicted, the symbol for King Mongkut's work on reconstructing the pagoda.

 The provincial flag is blue with the yellow provincial seal in the middle of the flag.

 The provincial tree Diospyros decandra (known as "chan" in Thai).
+The provincial aquatic life is the giant river prawn (Macrobrachium rosenbergii) (known as "kung mae-nam" or "kung kam-kram" in Thai).

 The provincial slogan is "sweet pomelos, delicious rice, beautiful young ladies".

 Administrative divisions

 Provincial government

 The province is divided into seven districts (amphoes).
 The districts are further subdivided into 106 subdistricts (tambons) and 904 villages (mubans).

 Local government

 As of 10 October 2020 there are: one Nakhon Pathom Provincial Administrative Organization - PAO (ongkan borihan suan changwat) and twenty-six municipal (thesaban) areas in the province.
 The capital Nakhon Pathom has city (thesaban nakhon) status.
 Further five have town (thesaban mueang) status and twenty subdistrict municipalities (thesaban tambon).